rackerlabs/support-how-to/content/rackspace-email/renaming-a-rackspace-email-address-overview.md

 product_url: rackspace-email
 ---

-You can rename an existing Rackspace Email mailbox.
-This article provides an overview of the process, including information about backing up mail data, renaming the mailbox, reconnecting to the mailbox from your devices, and troubleshooting.
+You can rename an existing Rackspace Email address.
+This article provides an overview of the process, including information about backing up mail data, renaming the address, reconnecting to the address from your devices, and troubleshooting.

 ### Prerequisites

 - **Applies to:** User or administrator
 - **Difficulty:** Easy
 - **Time needed:** Approximately 20 minutes
-- **Tools required:**  Mailbox password and access to the devices you want to connect
+- **Tools required:**  Email address password and access to the devices you want to connect

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).